VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 == What needs to be removed

 - The `JsonLinker` class associates pages with their corresponding Json file by matching the file names.
 This class was only useful since we had no other way of associating files.
 Ultimately, Hekzam will contain a library supports this feature.
-- This association was also responsible for initialising exam, copies, pages and fields into the dedicated data structures `ExamInfo`, `CopyInfo`, `PageInfo` and `FieldInfo`.
-Those structures will need to be initialised differently.
+- This association was also responsible for initializing exam, copies, pages and fields into the dedicated data structures `ExamInfo`, `CopyInfo`, `PageInfo` and `FieldInfo`.
+Those structures will need to be initialized differently.
 - The `PageInfo` data structure contains an attribute that describes the path of the file it is associated with this will no longer be needed in the final version since the association library will take care of that.
 - I used the `mViewPort` and `mJSON` namespaces in some parts of the code, but they might be useless, remove them if you will.